-For Users with General Administration Manager or Full Access permissions, permission levels for all parts of the Loopio platform can be viewed from Admin > Roles & Permissions by clicking Manage Permissions to the right of the Role name.
+For Users with General Administration Manager or Full Access permissions, permission levels for all parts of the Loopio platform can be viewed from Admin > Roles & Permissions by clicking Manage Permissions to the right of the page.

 For Users with no access to General Administration, this permissions content is not visible.
 If you are a User with no access to the Admin tab and you are interested in knowing more about your permissions, you can reach out to an Administrator to learn more.

 Loopio allows you to configure Users’ Project permissions on a Project-by-Project basis to ensure that your Users are able to focus on what matters when working on completing their Project work.

 Project permissions are configured within an individual Project, and are distinct from Loopio-wide permissions (which are configured in Admin).

 Note: Platform-wide permissions will override Project-specific permissions.
 This means that Users with Platform-wide Projects, Full Access (Level 3) permissions will have the same power as a Project Admin, and cannot be added as an Assignee or Collaborator within a specific Project.

 Within a Project, there are three distinct Project roles for your Users, each with their own permissions: